Mbeki Mwalimu

-Mbeki Mwalimu is a Kenyan actress, producer and director with over 10 years of theater and TV experience.
+Mbeki Mwalimu (born 13 March 1984) is a Kenyan actress, producer and director with experience in theater and television.
 She began her career in Kenya's theatre scene in 2004 at Mbalamwezi Players before joining the Festival Of Creative Arts (FCA) in 2007 and has since become a household name as a stage and screen actor, production manager, stage director and producer.

 She is famed for stage plays within FCA and for her role as Zoe Mackenzie in the 2018 Swahili telenovela Selina on Maisha Magic and has also been featured in the film Sincerely Daisy, which premiered on Netflix on October 9, 2020.